PHARES is absolutely magnificent.

 Made in France, under the patronage of the CNF of UNESCO, bilingual English-French, containing 96 pages, this book of high quality (quadri + gold, selective varnish on the cover, 9 x 11 in.) describes the genesis and the inscription in history of this sculpture thanks to specially written texts by Jean-Paul Viguier, Alain Niderlinder ... to photos by Henri Cartier-Bresson, Olivier Thomas ... to reproductions of paintings from the Musée de la Marine, from the RMN-Grand Palais ...

-Press release of the PHARES book here
+More info on the PHARES book here